Table mysql.servers doesn’t exist: Problem adding a database user in plesk Or restarting mysql

 Section 1:

-To fix the issue, SSH to your server as root and execute the command:
+To fix the issue, SSH to your server and execute:

 On a plain Linux OR Linux/cPanel server: